Around Eureka, people rise to leave.*

 Rising, Eureka left the pew, walking to the foyer’s double doors.
 Opening the door on the right, she took a right across the foyer, to the bathroom.
 Seeing that the bathroom door was partially open, she opened it farther before slipping inside, turning on the light, and closing it behind her.

 Eureka undressed.
 In her underwear, as she was folding her pants, she remembered the paper.
-Pausing to see if the folded piece of paper was still in her right pocket, she resumed folding her pants.
+Pausing to make sure the folded piece of sketchbook paper was still in her right pocket, she resumed folding her pants.
 Finishing undressing, her folded clothes in a pile in the middle of the floor, she went to the door.

 Opening the door an inch in order to make sure that there was no one in the foyer, Eureka opened the door all the way once she saw that the coast was clear.
 Turning off the bathroom light before crossing the foyer once again, opening the door on the right once again, and entering the church once again.